connectkushal/cssnotes/considerations.md

   - sibling elements
   - Example
     - is an element defining width? is the parent defining the width ? is the child's width a percent of the parents? is it causing overflow
-- The relationships is controlled by a given elements **formatting context**
+- The relationships is controlled/defined by a given elements **formatting context**
+- Layouts are all about relationships between elements
+- Also css has a tight relationship with html
+- global scope, isolated scope
+  - design systems